philipribera/Prometron/README.md

 ## Project status
 This is the first version of the Quire editor, being a Beta version.
 The development will continue and the final product will be released later in 2019.

-## Installation
-Geolocation needs to be enabled in order to play this game.

 ## How to use
 Create an account at xxxxx.
 Then verify your email address and sign in.
 That's all, you're now ready to jump into a game!